preenet/SETAR/README.md

-# Thai_SA_Journal Dev.
+# SETAR
 =======================
 **State of the arts in Thai Sentimental Analysis**

 Several feature extraction methods were applied on text feature to all the corpuses as follows:

-    * Bag of words for unigram and bigrams
+    * Bag of words for 1 gram, 2 grams, and 1 and 2 grams.
-    * TF-IDF for unigram and bigrams
+    * TF-IDF for 1 gram, 2 grams, and 1 and 2 grams.
-    * Word2Vec with TF-IDF vector (300 dimension)
+    * Word2Vec with average and TF-IDF vectors (300 dimension).
-    * POS_tagging using 17 Orchid tags
+    * 5 schemes of POS_tagging using 17 Orchid tags.
-    * Dictionary-based with list of Thai positive and negative words for unigram and bigrams
+    * Dictionary-based with list of Thai positive and negative words for unigram.

-Total of 8 text representations were extracted for each corpus.
+Total of 14 text representations were extracted for each corpus.

-Output:
-For all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped (see data folders).

-#Todo
-งาน อ.เปิ้ล
-1. Run Wongnai
-2. ปั้น  Wanchan Stack   (WS /  TT /  Wongnai)
-3. ปั้น Wanchan Boosting Stack Ensemble (God Mode)  (WS/ TT/ Wongnai)      เย๊อะ แฮะ ฮ่าๆๆ งาน อ.ปรี
-1. POSTAG (ทุก Data)
-2. KT Baseline
-3. Deep Baseline (ทุก Data)

 **Existing models (published)**